 The above is simply a humorous interpretation of a joke that I read on whatsapp a few days back.
 However, if newspapers are to be believed, the political command in the state has so far been in the hands of the Abdullahs, the Muftis, and the Shahs and their fiscal interest (sometimes in ways that may need intervention by investigating authorities, feel some political analysts) is evidently obvious in businesses spread across the board.
 Amit Shah has specifically mentioned that “earlier Jammu and Kashmir was ruled by three families” and even the PM has tweeted: “For years, vested interest groups who believed in emotional blackmail never cared for people’s empowerment.
 J&K is now free from their shackles.”

-The social media is brimming with stories connected with Article 370 but what really matters is what Faizan Mustafa explains in an article in Indian Express.
+Social media is brimming with stories connected with Article 370 but what really matters is what Faizan Mustafa explains in an article in Indian Express.
 He writes that “Monday’s Presidential Order has extended all provisions of the Constitution to Jammu and Kashmir, including the chapter on Fundamental Rights.
 Therefore, the discriminatory provisions under Article 35A are now unconstitutional.”
 However, there are many who erroneously assume that this abrogation makes J&K an integral part of the country.
 These people do not realise that it was already so under Article 3 of the J&K constitution and the preamble there lays no claim to sovereignty.
 What this ‘abrogation’ has actually done is to withdraw some autonomy that was there for the state as integration was already live and kicking.
 Besides revoking Article 370, this order also means that the state of Jammu and Kashmir will be bifurcated into two union territories – Jammu and Kashmir (with a legislature) and Ladakh (without a legislature).
 Business Today reports that “Home Minister Amit Shah said that revoking Article 370 is necessary as it undermines the parliament of India.”
 Shah had reportedly said that “the law of the nation does not reach Jammu and Kashmir.
 Pakistan uses this to instigate separatism in the hearts of people there.”
 Yes, it is also a fact that corporates and individuals will be in a position to purchase land in J&K. Those who are not from the state may also be eligible for jobs there.

 There are thousands of irresponsible updates bobbing around in the borderless oceans of the social media platforms and they have the potential of undermining and damaging whatever good any responsible action by a government can be capable of.
 What the two new UTs actually need is positivity in every sense of the word.
 Unnecessary rhetoric must obviously be questioned.
 When an eminent politician like Chidambaram says that the day as being the “the worst day in the Constitutional history of India” and the Leader of the Opposition in the Rajya Sabha Ghulam Nabi Azad proclaims that he “had never imagined that the head of the state which is India’s crown will be chopped off”, one wonders if this is the right way to go about even in the murky world of politics.
 Mehbooba Mufti called it as “the darkest day in Indian democracy” that will have “catastrophic consequences” and Omar Abdullah said it was a total “betrayal of trust” of the people of Jammu and Kashmir.
 Countering all these notions, Amit Shah has simply stated that “a historical wrong has been undone today.
 Article 35A came through the back door without following the procedure under Article 368 of the Constitution of India.
 It had to go.”
 It has gone and so must all thoughts of disorientated naysaying.